tommyod/awesome-pandas/README.md

 ![Awesome pandas logo](/img/awesome_pandas.png)

 # awesome-pandas
 A collection of resources for [pandas](http://pandas.pydata.org/) ([Python](https://www.python.org/)) and related subjects.

-**Contents:** This page is divided into three parts.
+**Contents:** This is an unofficial collection of resources for learning pandas, an open source Python library for data analysis.
+Here you will find videos, cheat-sheets, tutorials and books / papers.
+The curated list is divided into three parts:

-1. **pandas resources** - A collection of videos, cheat-sheets, tutorials and books related directly to pandas.
+1. **pandas resources** - A collection of videos, cheat-sheets, tutorials and books *directly related* to pandas.
-2. **Data analysis with Python resources** - Material related to adjacent Python libraries and software such as [NumPy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/), [statsmodels](http://www.statsmodels.org/stable/) and
+2. **Data analysis with Python resources** - Material related to *adjacent Python libraries and software* such as [NumPy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/), [statsmodels](http://www.statsmodels.org/stable/) and
   [Jupyter](http://jupyter.org/).
-3. **Miscellaneous related resources** - Resources related to general data analysis, algorithms, computer science, machine learning, statistics, etc.
+3. **Miscellaneous related resources** - Resources related to *general* data analysis, algorithms, computer science, machine learning, statistics, etc.

+> Pull requests are very welcome.

 --------------------------------------------------------------------------------